dauer/tools-r-us/README.md

 tools-r-us
 ==========

-Repository containing a collection of small tools (scripts) for solving various problems
+Repository containing a collection of small tools (scripts) for solving various problems.

 Some of these projects might grow up one day and move in to their own repository...